mdsufz/OrtSuite/README.md

 **Installation**

-**ORAdb construction and GPR definition:** Generation of the user-defined Ortholog-Reaction Association (ORAdb) database and download of Gene-Protein-Reaction rules from KEGG.
+**Steps 1 and 2) ORAdb construction and GPR definition:** Generation of the user-defined Ortholog-Reaction Association (ORAdb) database and download of Gene-Protein-Reaction rules from KEGG.

-**Clustering of orthologs**
+**Step 3) Clustering of orthologs**

-**Functional annotation of clusters of orthologs**
+**Step 4) Functional annotation of clusters of orthologs**

-**Prediction of interspecies interactions based on the functional potential of individual species**
+**Step 5) Prediction of interspecies interactions based on the functional potential of individual species**

 # System Requirements